Villagecool/Overly-Complicated-Note-Blocks/README.md

 ![Metronome Block](/renders/metronome.gif)

-The metronome can be configured to set a BPM for a sequence (Between 60-200 BMP)
+The metronome can be configured to set a BPM for a sequence (Between 60-200 BMP) in 4/4 time.
 > [!WARNING]
 > BPM runs on in-game-ticks, if there is high lag in the world, then songs will be slowed down.

 Once the metronome is activated by Redstone or a player, All lines of adjacent Coda blocks will play to the set BPM.

 <sup>Rester Blocks will also be timed correctly<sup>